12 Highest-Paying Side Hustles That Won’t Burn You Out

 Average hourly wage: $50 to $750 per project

-Digital menu consultants help restaurants and food businesses optimize their online and in-store menus.
-This may include creating digital menus for QR codes and designing visually appealing layouts.
-They may also include writing clear and persuasive item descriptions and improving usability for online ordering platforms in their services.
+Digital menu consultants help restaurants and food businesses digitize their online menus and optimize them so they're easy to find online.
+This may include creating digital menus for QR codes and designing user friendly layouts.
+They may also include writing item descriptions and improving usability for online ordering platforms in their services.

 This niche is growing in popularity as more restaurants want to go digital.
-It’s a great opportunity for consultants who understand design, branding, and customer experience.
+Many restaurants are also starting to utilize QR codes for self checkout at the end of meals, which can be added as another task for a digital menu consultant.
+It’s a great opportunity for consultants who understand design, branding, and customer experience, all at once.
 And if you love food?
 It’s a win-win.

 How to get started: Research popular platforms like MustHaveMenus, Canva, or GloriaFood that restaurants use to build and share digital menus.
-Offer to revamp a local restaurant’s menu for free or a discounted rate to build your portfolio.
-Use that to showcase before-and-after examples of design, layout, or upsell optimization.
+Offer to revamp a local restaurant’s menu for free or a discounted rate (or a few free meals) to build your portfolio.
+Use that to showcase before-and-after examples that you can show potential clients.

 Where to find gigs: Pitch restaurant owners directly via email, Instagram, or Google Business Messages.
 Join local business Facebook groups or walk into independent cafés to introduce yourself.

 As you dive in head first into the world of side hustling, don’t get too far ahead of yourself just yet.
-That’s how you burnout.
+That’s how you exhaust yourself and eventually burnout.
 Start with what you already know or do well.
 Lean into skills you’ve already used at your job, in hobbies, or helping others (writing, organizing, customer service, etc.).

 We actually created a free Side Hustle Quiz to help you decide what to do and how to do it. 👇

-Once you have a better idea of what you want to do, start small with at least one or a few steps or actions each day.
+Once you have a better idea of what you want to do, start small with at least one or a few of these actions each day.

-• Validate the demand before diving in: Search job boards, Reddit threads, TikTok trends, or Google to make sure people are already paying for the service you want to offer.
+Validate the demand before diving in: Search job boards, Reddit threads, TikTok or Instagram trends, or Google to make sure people are already paying for the service you want to offer.

-• Start small, cheap, and fast: Don’t waste months building a business before you test it.
-Offer a low-effort version of your service to a few real clients and build from there.
+Start small, cheap, and fast: Don’t waste months building a business before you test it.
+Offer a sample version of your service to a few real clients and build from there.

-• Create a simple service menu or offer: Package your offer clearly (example: “1-hour podcast notes for $75”) so potential clients know exactly what they’re buying.
+Create a simple service menu or offer: Package your offer clearly (example: “1-hour podcast notes for $75” or "1 digital menu page for $500") so potential clients know exactly what they’re buying.

-• Avoid platforms that don’t respect your time: If a gig app pays you $5/hour after fees and driving time, it’s not profitable.
-It doesn’t matter how many jobs or flexibility it offers.
+Avoid platforms that don’t respect your time: If a gig app pays you $5/hour after fees and expenses (like drive time on gig apps), it’s not profitable.
+It doesn’t matter how much flexibility it offers.

-• Build a repeatable system: Once you find something that works, create templates, workflows, or automations to reduce the time you spend per client.
+Build a repeatable system: Once you find something that works, create templates, workflows, or automations to keep things orgnanized and reduce the time you spend per client.

-As much as you want to make some waves as you get your side hustle started, be mindful of your current lifestyle and how you can remain grounded and balanced.
+As much as you want to make some waves with your new side hustle, be mindful of your current lifestyle and how you can remain grounded and balanced.
+You need to still make time for yourself between your job, second job, and personal life.
 This means scheduling your time for your side hustle outside of family and social obligations, as well as taking care of your health and rest.

-Don’t forget to browse our other resources as you start your side hustle and move to this next chapter in your working life, including finding our Salary Transparent Job Board, interview questions and answers to prepare for, pay negotiation scripts and myths, how to ask for a raise, guides to the highest-paying jobs without a college degree, and more!
+Don’t forget to browse our other resources as you start your side hustle and move to the next chapter in your working life:

-Until next time, stay awesome, stay strong, and keep advocating for yourself no matter what!
-I’m Daniella, a former engineer who writes about tech, money, and careers, a current member of the CNET Money Expert Review Board, and side hustle expert quoted by CNBC, TIME, and Buzzfeed.
-I’m also the original founder of the award-winning blog and podcast for leveling up your money, career, and side hustles, I Like to Dabble and Remote Work Bestie.
+And that's it for today!
+I’m Daniella Flores, a former engineer who writes about tech, money, and careers, member of the CNET Money Expert Review Board, and side hustle expert quoted by CNBC, TIME, and Buzzfeed.
 I’m extremely passionate about workers' rights and financial freedom, so it’s a pleasure to be able to bring you this type of content through the Salary Transparent Street blog (thank you for the opportunity, Hannah!)
 You can also follow me on Linkedin.
 Chat soon!

 If this guide helps you land a higher-paying job, let us know!
 Send us an email ➡️ hello@salarytransparentstreet.com